-The Governor's Gallery also co-sponsors the Governor's Awards for Excellence in the Arts, honoring major contributors to the arts.
-Every fall, the Governor's Gallery hosts the exhibition honoring that year's recipients of this prestigious award.
-For more information: The Governor's Awards for Excellence in the Arts.
+Every fall, the New Mexico Museum of Art and New Mexico Arts co-sponsor the Governor's Awards for Excellence in the Arts, honoring major contributors to the arts.
+The Governor's Gallery hosts the exhibition honoring that year's recipients of this prestigious award.
+Submit nominations here.